d2ski/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk timeseries](figure/timeseries.png)

-### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?
+*2. Which 5-minute interval, on average across all the days in the dataset, contains* *the maximum number of steps?*

 ```r